What is the full form of the ESA?

 - ESA’s goal to shape the growth of the space capabilities of Europe and to ensure that space programme investments prove beneficial to European people and to the globe.

 - It is also an organization responsible for European civilian space operations and a significant donor to the international space station.

 - Also, it has different satellite programmes intended to explore both the Earth as well as other planets.

-- Mars Express, which orbits the Red Planet, and Rosetta that is a space probe that entered Comet 67P/Churyumov-Gerasimenko in 2014 are among its primary missions.
+- Mars Express, which orbits the Red Planet, and Rosetta is a space probe that entered Comet 67P/Churyumov-Gerasimenko in 2014 are among its primary missions.